Double-decker bus: Malawi

+Morocco

+In Morocco, there are double-decker buses in cities like Marrakesh and Tangier.

 South Africa

 Double-decker buses are a feature of a number of transportation systems in South Africa.
 Johannesburg's public bus system, known as Metrobus and operated by the city, has 550 buses that run on 84 routes throughout the city.
 Of these, 150 are modern double-decker buses manufactured by Volvo, Scania, and Marcopolo.
-The City of Tshwane Metropolitan Municipality in Gauteng Province boasts 113 double-decker busses among its public transportation fleet.
+The City of Tshwane Metropolitan Municipality in Gauteng Province boasts 113 double-decker buses among its public transportation fleet.
 Golden Arrow Bus Services, the main operator of bus services in Cape Town, is the owner of recently acquired double-decker MAN Lion's City buses.

 Like in other countries across Southern Africa, double-decker buses are often utilized by private companies for intercity transport connecting major population centers, as well as linking South African cities with hubs in Botswana, Malawi, Mozambique, Namibia, and Zimbabwe.
 A number of tourism companies offer open top, double-decker bus sightseeing tours of major cities in South Africa.